There are a lot of things to be done if you are a pet parent that takes your pet’s comfort seriously.

 The presence of these would cause shell rot, respiratory infections, and other diseases in your tortoise.

-The substrate you buy should be easy to dig so your pet can live comfortably and enjoy its home away from home.
+The substrate you buy should be easy to dig so your pet can live comfortably and enjoy its home away as it’s meant too.

 Its ease of digging should not come with a lack of structural integrity.